Application Monitoring: Dashboard#

 In Run |

-Status indicator showing whether the system is currently operating. |
+Status indicator showing whether the system is currently running. |

 In Run Time |

-Displays the total system operating time since application startup. |
+This displays the total system uptime since application start-up. |

-FlexiBowl selection |
+FlexiBowl® selection |

-Dropdown menu used to select the specific FlexiBowl to monitor. |
+Drop-down menu to select the specific FlexiBowl® to be monitored. |

 Test Locator |

-Captures an image of the viewing area and starts recognition of the parts currently present. |
+It takes a picture of the vision area and starts the identification of the components present. |

 Tip

-Test Locator
+Test Locator Useful to:

 Vision Analysis#